29th March 2019

 PLEASE READ BEFORE VIEWING!

 We are proud to also offer a fancy, interactive PDF version of the magazine, which allows readers to download the entire magazine and then view offline as per any other document.
-The PDF version may appear slower and less responsive than the web based version but please know that we are really pushing the limits of what PDF files can do here!
-We have introduced this format primarily to cater for readers with poor and/or unreliable internet on their mobile devices.
-Simply click or tap on the ‘PDF’ button below, wait for the file to load in your browser, download (by clicking the ‘Save as’) and enjoy it forever!
+The PDF version may sometimes appear slower and less responsive than the web based version but please know that we are really pushing the limits of what PDF files can do here!
+We have introduced this format primarily to cater for readers with poor and/or unreliable internet on their mobile devices (i.e. most anglers in Ireland!)

 Please download the free Adobe Acrobat reader on your smartphone, tablet or laptop/PC to best view the PDF version of the magazine